ryuest/react-typescript-webpack4-template/README.md

 This project uses Typescript recommended specs plus Typescript react specs so you can write error-free react and typescript code, if you use Visual Studio Code, you can install tslint from the extension tab to activate this function, other editors just google _name of the editor + tslint_ you will find how to enable it for your editor.

-## How to contribute

-I wrote a [small guide](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c) on how to contribute and the common etiquette to follow.